LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 5. Next command is `git push --set-upstream origin remote-loop-overrides`  This command will push your new branch up to your online GitHub account so we can use it in Heroku.

 6. [Login to your Heroku account](https://id.heroku.com/login),  Find your "Deploy" tab and click it.
 Now scroll to the very bottom of the page and find the Manual Deploy section.
 Choose "remote-temp-overrides" in the drop down menu of the branchs and then press the black deploy button.
+(If you don't have a black deploy button option...then click on the Github icon to connect to your Github account and cgm-remote-monitor repo.)

 <p align="center">
 <img src="https://loopkit.github.io/loopdocs/nightscout/img/deploy-remotes.png" width="750">